 Take for example, if you applied for a SORN in mid-September for a car you’ve taxed until the end of the year.

-You should get three months’ worth of tax refunded to cover October to December.
+You should get 3 months’ worth of tax refunded to cover October, November and December.

-If your car is declared SORN, you’ll no longer have a legal obligation to insure it.
+If your car is declared SORN, you no longer have a legal obligation to insure it.

-Think carefully though about whether you really want to cancel the insurance on your car.
+Think carefully about whether you really want to cancel the insurance on your car.

 If it is no longer insured, you won’t be able to make a claim for any accidental damage it suffers while it’s off the road.

-You won’t be able to claim if it’s stolen either.
+You won’t be able to claim it if it's stolen either.

 Does a SORN car need an MOT?